 If your employees are exposed to harmful noise levels, you must take measures.
-You have to prevent permanent hearing damage.
+You have to prevent hearing damage.
 Employees should comply with the measures you take.

 Dangerous noise levels